technologiestiftung/odis-geoexplorer/README.md

 ## Data

-The metadata comes from [Berlins Open Data Portal](https://daten.berlin.de/) and [Berlins Geo Data Portal (FisBroker)](https://fbinter.stadt-berlin.de/fb/).

-You can find the scraper script on Github: https://github.com/technologiestiftung/odis-geoexplorer-scraper
+You can find more information about the data on the scraper script Github repo: https://github.com/technologiestiftung/odis-geoexplorer-scraper

 ## Backend